Laughing Rooster Eats

 This recipe is pretty flexible and forgiving.
 Use what you have and make it your own!

-Plain Greek yogurt substitutes for sour cream with no notable differences.
+Sour Cream - Plain Greek yogurt substitutes for sour cream with no notable differences.
+You can also make it with mayo, if needed.
+Though I prefer the tang of sour cream here.

-Green onions were used in the recipe, but there is a local restaurant that has a signature dip where they use diced red onions and it is yummy.
-I would use red onions if I was short on green onions.
+Green onions - There is a local restaurant that has a signature dip where they use diced red onions, and it is yummy.
+I would use red onions if I were short on green onions.

 Equipment